algorand/indexer/README.md

 ## System

 For a simple deployment the following configuration works well:
-* Network: Indexer, Algod and PostgreSQL should all be on the same network.
+* Network: Indexer, Conduit, Algod and PostgreSQL should all be on the same network.
 * Indexer: 2 CPU and 8 GB of ram.
 * Conduit: 2 CPU and 8 GB of ram.
 * Database: When hosted on AWS a `db.r5.xlarge` instance works well.
 * Storage: 20 GiB

 A database with replication can be used to scale read volume.
-Configure single Conduit writer with multiple Indexer readers.
+Configure a single Conduit writer with multiple Indexer readers.

 # Quickstart